Malanda - Yungaburra

 PROFILE FAQ

-Malanda - Yungaburra has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Malanda - Yungaburra has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 13 projects likely impacting the region.
-Key projects are Atherton Hospital Redevelopment, Atherton Large Format Retail Precinct, Priors Creek Development, and Vernon Apartments.
-The following details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified 13 projects likely to affect the region.
+Key initiatives include Atherton Hospital Redevelopment, Atherton Large Format Retail Precinct, Priors Creek Development, and Vernon Apartments.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.